 Strappy sundress. then - fitted through the bodice, short lime green one that my awesome Mum sewed for me because I couldn't find the perfect one. steele now.

 Blue Denim shirt.
 There was this menswear store at the mall in Pakuranga which was really cool and very expensive.
 Rob and I loved it and we went halves in a cool bomber jacket and a denim shirt.
-Which is hilarious as he weighed over 100kg and played in the front row of our first fifteen and I barely weighed 50kg and was as skinny as a rake.
-We were also 18 and still both lived at home with our parents but somehow the share arrangement worked and (when it was my turn) I rocked my massively oversized blue denim shirt and bomber jacket with 501's and short tight mini's and thought I was pretty cool. hahah!
+Which is hilarious as he weighed over 110kg and played in the front row of our first fifteen and I barely weighed 50kg and was skinny as a rake.
+We were also 18 and still both lived at home with our parents but somehow the share arrangement worked and (when it was my turn) I rocked my massively oversized blue denim shirt or my bomber jacket and white tee with 501's and short tight mini's and thought I was pretty cool. hahah!
 Now, denim blue shirt from blanca

 Dress pants.
 Back then, again from Max.
 Fitted through the hips with a loose-ish leg and side pockets (I've always loved that hands-in-pockets slouch).
 Now Black ones from Chloe (they're an investment but my current ones are 5 years old and still look new), white ones from Sir.

 Short shorts.
-I used to sew my own shorts, using the same base pattern which I modified - with a high waist band, fitted though the hips, flaring out with high waist.
+I used to sew my own shorts, using the same base pattern which I modified - with a high waist band, fitted though the hips then flaring out.
 Darts and a centre hidden zip at the back, big deep side pockets and pleats at the front.
 Made as short as I could hahah.
 I sewed them to fit me like a glove.
 My fave pairs were navy with white polka dots, and a pair I made from left over heavy weight black muslin.
 Now, marle or one teaspoon high waist bandits in organic denim.

 Birkies.
 Literally exactly the same then and now!
 I know!!
 I love the circularity of fashion.
 Not the actual same pair but same style - White arizonas.
 The only difference is now I get the vegan ones.